 Cranes in Tree Care

-Both knuckleboom and straight boom (hydraulic) cranes have been used for tree care work for decades.
+Both knuckleboom and straight boom (hydraulic) cranes have been used by arborists for tree care work for decades.
 Cranes can increase production, and many cranes can be customized to meet the buyers’ needs.

 Many tree service businesses have well-trained, experienced operators and arborists who have an efficient system in place that includes transportation, machine stabilization, tree removal and take down, cutting, stacking, mulching, and hauling.